 A casual vacancy is usually filled by means of a by-election to elect a new member to fill the vacant seat on the council.

 Requesting a by-election

-A by-election is only triggered by local government electors requesting a by-election to take place.
+A by-election is only triggered by local government electors requesting that the vacancy is filled by holding an election.
 This requires two local government electors within a principal local authority (not just from the ward) giving notice to the proper officer of the authority.

 Discretion on holding a by-election